andreengineer/buying-agent/README.md

 **Canonical shared knowledge base for the Isaura / Hermes / Claw AI orchestration system.**

 This repo is the single source of truth for non-sensitive project context.
-Every orchestration actor — Hermes, Claw, Claude UI, GPT UI, Perplexity — reads from here.
+Every orchestration actor — Hermes, Claw, Claude UI, GPT UI, Perplexity, Gemini, DeepSeek, Manus — reads from here.

 ---